Are the cars shitboxes?

 There are essentially 2 ways to raise your minimum amount.
 This is by donations and/or sponsorship.
 With donations the donor doesn’t get anything in return, such as promotion or branding.
 With sponsorship, they get the promotion/branding.
 It is only with donations that tax receipts are awarded as the Government has very strict rules where charities and relevant tax receipts are concerned.

 So, what does this mean?
 If the company wants both the branding and tax receipt, they can split their payment.
-The payment for the sponsorship ($110 inc GST) gets paid to Shitbox Rally and the donation goes direct to Cancer Council, with the donation amount being attributed to the team’s fundraising page.
+The payment for the sponsorship ($110 inc GST) gets paid to Shitbox Rally and the donation goes direct to the Cancer Charity, with the donation amount being attributed to the team’s fundraising page.

 Does the first $110 inc GST of sponsorship go towards our fundraising total?